wundergraph/cosmo/README.md

 ## On-Premise

 Cosmo was designed to be deployed on-premise e.g. Kubernetes.
 We provide a helm chart to deploy the platform on any Kubernetes like AKS, GKE, AKS or Minikube.
 You can find the helm chart in the [helm](./helm) directory.
-If you need help with the deployment, please contact us at [Sales](https://wundergraph.com/contact/sales).
+If you need help with the deployment, please contact us [here](https://form.typeform.com/to/oC6XATf4).

 ## Managed Service

 If you don't want to manage the platform yourself, you can use our managed service [WunderGraph Cosmo Cloud](https://cosmo.wundergraph.com).
 It is a fully managed platform that don't make you worry about infrastructure, so you can focus on building.
 The managed service is currently in private beta.
-If you want to participate, please contact us at [Sales](https://wundergraph.com/contact/sales).
+If you want to participate, please contact us [here](https://form.typeform.com/to/oC6XATf4).
 After contacting us, we will hook you up with a free trial and help you to get started.

 ## License